indexmenu

 kilkevanconchero

-Closer to home, Jan has completed a feature length documentary "The Road to Drumleman" about the mine where her late father, Neil, worked; the Argyll Colliery, Machrihanish.
-Poet, Gerry Loose, says of the film: "The Road to Drumleman is a tribute to the miners of Argyll Colliery and a rich oral history of a hidden Scotland.
+Poet, Gerry Loose: "The Road to Drumleman is a tribute to the miners of Argyll Colliery and a rich oral history of a hidden Scotland.
 Not just Kintyre, but the whole country is enriched by this moving, witty, compassionate landmark film".

 Jan's film productions and collaborative projects are made under her Cacomistle Productions label.
 Jan's films can be viewed on her film page or on her Vimeo Channel.
 For more images visit gallery.

-contact Jan
+Jan index

 NEWS